dobin/antnium/README.md

 Configure your campaign in:
 * model/campaign.go

-Compile client and server:
+Compile client, server and executor:
-* make
+* make compile

-And deploy them.
+Which produces:
+* client.exe
+* server.exe
+* executor.exe

+Deploy server on the URL you defined in the campaign.
+Start a client somewhere.

+Default server address is `127.0.0.1:4444`.

 ## Client